 Managing Growth of the Tech Team

-Managing growth of the tech team is a job that should take up much of the CTO’s time.
-However, in early stages of a startup, the CTO is often busy with lower-level functions and management of the tech team is taken on by other figures, often the CEO.
+Managing the growth of the tech team is a job that should take up much of the CTO’s time.
+However, in the early stages of a startup, the CTO is often busy with lower-level functions and management of the tech team taken on by other figures, often the CEO.

 As the development team expands and grows, and the CTO can be less involved in the floor-level work like coding, they often end up taking over managing the tech team.
 Of course, it still isn’t a role that they handle alone.
 They should be working with other executive figures like the CFO.